Fabric Printing Two Day Introduction

-You will leave with… fabric printed with an array of your designs that can be used in future projects at home, as well as your completed final project.
+You will leave with… fabric printed with samples of your designs and your relief stamps that can be used in future projects at home.

-All printmaking tools and equipment will be provided in addition to fabric for practising each technique.
+Materials and equipment: All printmaking tools and equipment will be provided for each session.
 You are advised to bring along a sketchbook and basic drawing materials and any design ideas or reference materials you have in mind.
-Please feel free to bring along your own fabric to further experiment with different effects.

-Group size is limited to 4 people to give you plenty of space to work in a friendly and relaxed atmosphere.
-This course runs for five weeks on Friday mornings between 9:30 am and 12:00 pm, starting on Friday 3 March.
+Important details: Group size is limited to 6 people to give you plenty of space to work in a friendly and relaxed atmosphere.
+This course runs over two days, Thursday and Friday, starting at 09:30 am.
+The course will finish both days between 15:00 and 15:30 depending on the speed at which you work and the complexities of your designs.
 Please arrive five minutes early for the first class for introductions.
-Tea, coffee and light refreshments are included.

 My interest in art has taken me all around the world, working in the Australian outback, London’s Mayfair and now back home in Essex.
 I studied printmaking at the OCA, Gainsborough's House and Colchester Institute and really enjoy helping people discover how easy it is to create their own designs using simple printing processes.
 I opened Slamseys Art so that everyone can have a go at learning new creative skills.